 Except as provided by Pub.L.
-86-272 or ORS 314.665(2) (b)(A), all corporations doing business in Oregon must file Form OR-20, and are subject to the minimum excise tax.
+86-272, all corporations doing business in Oregon must file Form OR-20, and are subject to the minimum excise tax.
 Any corporation doing business in Oregon is also required to register with the Secretary of State Corporation Division.
-See sos.oregon.gov.
+See www.sos.oregon.gov.